worldforge/www.worldforge.org/content/develop/_index.md

 #### Diving into the code

-If you're a coder and want to help out with coding you should start by getting all code set up using the [Hammer tool](/develop/build-source).
-We provide a lot of different libraries, and getting everything to compile can often be tricky.
-The Hammer tool will help you getting all of this sorted.
+If you're a coder and want to help out with coding you should start by getting all code set up by cloning and building [the code](https://github.com/worldforge/worldforge).
+We provide all of the code needed both for server and client in a monorepo.

 Once that's done you probably want to look closer at how everything [fits together](/develop/technical-overview).
 You will want to look closer at the various [components](/components).
 Look through the code